rauledutorres/rauledutorres/README.md

 My name is Raúl Torres.
 I'm Venezuelan currently living in Spain.

-Right now, I'm currently learning Full Stack Web Developing with HTML, CSS, and JavaScript.
+Right now, I'm currently learning Full Stack Web Developing with HTML, CSS, JavaScript and PHP.

 I prevously worked with filmmaking and video editing at film school in Caracas and Madrid.